Media Gallery elements allow you to upload and display collections of images. They can be found in the Media section of the elements pop-up menu.

 Thumbnail Spacing controls the number of pixels between thumbnails.

-Autoplay Controls are the number of seconds between each slideshow rotation.
+Autoplay Controls control the number of seconds between each slideshow rotation.

-Lightbox Autoplay are the number of seconds between each rotation when the slideshow is in lightbox mode.
+Lightbox Autoplay controls the number of seconds between each rotation when the slideshow is in lightbox mode.